1jour1vin

 Nose

-Full-bodied attack, basket of red and black fruits, ample and long finish
+A rich, full-bodied attack, a basket of red and black berries, with depth and length

 Serve